 Containing helpful insights on how organisations can ensure that the follow up to their employee survey has maximum impact.Download

-How do you ensure that immediate action can be taken on the results?
+How do you ensure that immediate action can be taken on the employee survey results?

 The signal to take action should follow immediately after employees have been informed about the outcomes of the survey.
 The basis was created at an earlier stage with a clear report available, for every level.
 The important thing now is to translate the report into concrete, well-coordinated actions.